 Ingredients

-Enjoy a refreshing no lettuce salad bursting with garbanzo beans, cherry tomatoes, cucumbers, and zesty seasonings.
+I love how refreshing this No Lettuce Salad is during the summer.
 Topped with creamy cottage cheese, it’s a delightful twist on traditional salads, perfect for a quick and healthy meal.

 Grams of Protein per Serving: 24 grams